nushell-prophet/numd/examples/2_numd_commands_explanations/numd_commands_explanations.md

 //  │                                                                      │                │                     1 │
 //  │ ## Example 1                                                         │                │                     1 │
 //  │                                                                      │                │                     1 │
-//  │ the chunk below will be executed as it is, but won't yeld any output │                │                     1 │
+//  │ the block below will be executed as it is, but won't yeld any output │                │                     1 │
 //  │                                                                      │                │                     1 │
 //  │ ```nu                                                                │ ```nu          │                     7 │
 //  │ let $var1 = 'foo'                                                    │ ```nu          │                     7 │